wink-link/winklink-doc/docs/en/vrf.md

     }

     /**
-     * @notice Retrieves the stored address of the LINK token
+     * @notice Retrieves the stored address of the WINK token
-     * @return The address of the LINK token
+     * @return The address of the WINK token
      */
     function winkMidAddress()
     public